The Complete Guide to the Kennedy Space Center Visitor Complex

 Gateway: The Deep Space launch Complex (coming soon)

-Set to open in March 2022, the 50,000 square foot, multistory Gateway: The Deep Space Launch Complex is a 4D motion theater that will allow “guests to experience interstellar travel of tomorrow while celebrating what is happening right now within the space program”.
+The 50,000 square foot, multistory Gateway: The Deep Space Launch Complex is a 4D motion theater that allows “guests to experience interstellar travel of tomorrow while celebrating what is happening right now within the space program”.

 Hotels Near the Kennedy Space Center Visitor Complex